 Polynomial equations and inequalities in one and two variables.
 Systems of equations and inequalities.
 Emphasis throughout on applications and problem-solving techniques.
 Usually offered every semester.
+Gen. Ed.
+Lens or Foundational Area: Quantitative Analysis.

 MATH 112.
 College Algebra for Education Majors.